destructe2/Drake-s-Table-Shop/README.md

 Part G. Added files "inventoryValidator", "ValidInventory".
 Added lines 26-38 on files "inhousePartForm" and "Outsourced Part form".
 Added lines 23, 33-36 on file Parts.
 Renamed the file the persistent storage is saved to.

+Part H. Line 41-85 in the "productForm.html" file edited and added upon to include the min/max into the table. as well as the link back to the main screen.
+Validators were already completed from part G